Suzanna Son

-Suzanna Son (born October 31, 1995) is an American film actress, musician, former adult film actress, and model known for the role of Strawberry in Red Rocket.
+Suzanna Son (born October 31, 1995) is an American film actress, musician, and model primarily known for the roles of Strawberry in the 2021 film Red Rocket and Megan Rogers in the 2025 Netflix film Fear Street: Prom Queen.
 She has been nominated for a Gotham Award and an Independent Spirit Award.

 Early life and education

-Son was born in Hamilton, Montana but grew up in Washington state.
+Suzanna Son was born in Hamilton, Montana, but grew up in rural Washington state.
 She attended Cornish College of the Arts in Seattle where she majored in classical music before changing her major to musical theatre.
 She ultimately dropped out during her second year.